The Elisha Morgan Mansion is located in Gilbert Farms Park, 6181 Ross Road, between Mack Road and Woodridge Boulevard.

 The integrity of the home's interior is remarkable.
 Original Federal details include the open stairway, beaded fireplace mantels and trim at the front entrance, fluted wood work, panel doors and original wood floors.

-The Elisha Morgan Mansion is a great living history lesson for school field trips and scout meetings.
-Since its restoration, the Mansion is a wonderful demonstration of the time period in which it was constructed.
+The Elisha Morgan Mansion is a living history lesson for school field trips, scout troops, and other interested groups.
+Since its restoration, the Mansion stands as a wonderful demonstration of the time period in which it was constructed.

 For information on tours, please contact the Parks & Recreation Department at 513-867-5348.

 The Elisha Morgan Mansion is a historic location for small weddings, rehearsal dinners, and other gatherings.
 The home is sure to provide a unique setting for your event.

 Seats approximately 42 on the first floor with no dance floor, with seating for an additional 35 on the second floor.
 Events may be self-catered or use your Caterer of choice.
 Kitchen amenities are limited to one microwave oven, small ice machine, and small refrigeration unit.
 Alcohol may be served by obtaining a Alcohol Waiver from the Parks and Recreation Department.
 Due to the historic nature of the mansion, a refundable security deposit is required on all rentals.

 Please see the last page of the Rental Policies for full information.

 Weekday: Monday through Friday, any 4 hours up to 10PM - $300

 Weekend: Saturday or Sunday, any 6 hours up to Midnight - $500